-The study of fine arts at KCA engages students in a cross-curricular manner that inspires them to dive into academic subject matter.
+The study of art at KCA engages students in a cross-curricular manner that inspires them to dive into academic subject matter.
 KCA’s art studio provides a large work space with a wide variety of materials including a kiln and a darkroom.
 Community artists regularly visit with students to provide constructive feedback on their artwork and portfolios.

 The KCA student art experience expands beyond the walls of KCA and promotes collaborative learning opportunities with organizations such as the Nelson Atkins Museum of Art and the Kansas City Art Institute.
 Student artwork has also been on display at the Pi Gallery, Main Street Gallery, Anita B. Gorman Conservation Discovery Center, One More Cup, and the National Expeditionary Learning Conference.